Nick Fortes Player Props: Marlins vs. Guardians

-Nick Fortes -- 0-for-1 in his most recent game -- will be in action for the Miami Marlins against the Cleveland Guardians, with Shane Bieber on the hill, on April 22 at 3:10 PM ET.
+Nick Fortes -- batting .107 with two walks and an RBI in his past 10 games -- will be in action for the Miami Marlins against the Cleveland Guardians, with Logan Allen on the mound, on April 23 at 1:40 PM ET.

-He had a hitless performance in his previous game (0-for-1) against the Giants.
+In his last game he had a one-hit showing (1-for-3) against the Guardians.

 Nick Fortes Game Info & Props vs. the Guardians